Skip to main content

 Take the bull by the horns – financially speaking

-Now’s the time to immerse yourself in learning all about your finances.
 If you’re in a relationship with someone who takes care of all the money, challenge yourself to do a few things differently.

 Many women worry about how much money they’ll have in retirement.
 Only 19 percent of women believe they’ll have enough money to get them through their retirement years.
-That’s not surprising since women live longer than men.7
+That’s not surprising since women live longer than men.8

 The longer you live, the opportunity increases for you to need more money for health-related expenses.
 Contribute to your own individual retirement account and, if working, take advantage of any employer match or benefits offered.